resir014/nextjs-typescript-quickstart/README.md

 This is an example setup of Next.js building on top of the [official TypeScript example](https://github.com/zeit/next.js/tree/master/examples/with-typescript).
 It adds the following:

-- Support for TS' `baseUrl` with `babel-plugin-module-resolver`
-- Simple styling structure with `styled-jsx`
+- Simple styling structure with [CSS Modules](https://github.com/css-modules/css-modules)
-- Basic TSLint and Prettier setup
+- Basic ESLint and Prettier setup
 - TypeScript typechecking as part of `test` script (ready to plug into any CI)

 ## How to use